m0hammadr3za/warp-toggle-with-keyboard/README.md

 To run the Cloudflare Warp Toggle Shortcut executable at startup in Windows, follow these steps:

-1. Copy the cloudflare-warp-toggle-shortcut.exe from the "executable" directory to a location where you want to store it.
+1. Put the Cloudflare warp keyboard shortcut where you want to store the application

 2. Press Win + R to open the Run dialog.